Peter Kramer (physicist): Background

 in Tübingen.
 He was a postdoc at the UNAM in Mexico City, where he collaborated with Marcos Moshinsky.

 He was a professor at the Institute for Theoretical Physics in Tübingen from 1970 until 1998 when he retired.
 He has also served as a Dean and a Vice President at the University of Tübingen.
 Kramer married in 1962 and has two children.

+Kramer died on 23 April 2026, at the age of 93.

 Scientific work

 Kramer's work is concerned with applications of groups and representations in mathematical physics.
 His early work was in nuclear physics.
 In the early eighties he and his student Roberto Neri developed a mathematical model for quasiperiodic tesselations of three-dimensional space.
-Their paper was submitted in 1983 and published in 1984, the same year that Dan Shechtman and his co-workers announced the experimental discovery of an alloy with icosahedral quasi-crystalline structure.
+Their paper was submitted in 1983 and published in 1984, a few months before Dan Shechtman and his co-workers announced the experimental discovery of an alloy with icosahedral quasi-crystalline structure.
 Shechtman was awarded the 2011 Nobel Prize in Chemistry for his work.

-More recently, Kramer has become interested in cosmology and three-dimensional space forms.
+In later years, Kramer became interested in cosmology and three-dimensional space forms.
 His scientific œuvre contains more than 200 publications.